 6.11.6. upon express approval of Amway in writing of the request for integration or de-integration, implementation shall be the next September 1.

 6.12.
-Divorce, Separation, or Other Dissolution of a Legal Entity: IBOs who become involved in an action for divorce, separation of marital property, or the dissolution of a legal entity formed under Rule 3.3, must continue to conduct themselves in compliance with the Rules of Conduct.
+Divorce, Separation, or Other Dissolution of a Non-Spousal Partnership or Legal Entity: IBOs who become involved in an action for divorce, separation of marital property, or the dissolution of a non-spousal partnership or legal entity formed under Rule 3.3, must continue to conduct themselves in compliance with the Rules of Conduct.

 6.12.3.
 IBOs below the level of qualified Platinum level may not divide their IB in the case of a divorce, separation of marital property or other dissolution.